36 hours left to apply to Startup Battlefield at TC Disrupt 2021 – TechCrunch

 “Our experience in Startup Battlefield was excellent.
 The rigorous training was specific and tailored to our individual business and presentation.
 I was particularly impressed with the Q&A training.
 I’ve fundraised numerous times and the practice questions were some of the most insightful and specific questions I’ve faced.
 I feel extremely well prepared for future fundraises.

 And guess what?!
 It won’t cost you a thing to apply or to compete.
 You can be from anywhere in the world and in any industry — but you should have an MVP.
-Are you detail oriented?
+Are you detail-oriented?
 Read more about how Startup Battlefield works.

 We’re tapping top VC talent to judge the Battlefield.
-Here are just a few of the experts you’ll need to impress.
+Here are just a few of the experts you’ll need to impress:

 - Terri Burns, partner at GV